 What Are the Implications of GDPR for Developers?

-How Do We Ensure GDPR Compliance?
+How To Ensure GDPR Compliance?